Tech-Moms/data_ai_fall_2025/module_9/README.md

 * https://portfolium.com/rachelmoulton2/badge/tech-moms-20-data-analytics
 * https://portfolium.com/werz/badge/tech-moms-20-data-analytics

+For each project include written insights from the data analysis and a screenshot + link to the project.

 ### 2. Optional: Create a Website or GitHub Portfolio

+In addition to the Weber State University Microcredential, you can create your own portfolio website to showcase your projects.

+#### Create an HTML/CSS/GitHub Pages Portfolio Website

+- [ ] Watch [this video](https://www.youtube.com/watch?v=ocdwh0KYeUs) and mark when complete

+Alternatively, you can pick your best project and create a GitHub repo to share it.
+In the video below a former Data hiring manager explains how to do this.

+#### Hiring Manager Do's and Don'ts

+- [ ] Watch [this video](https://www.youtube.com/watch?v=csRK636TALQ) and mark when complete

+*Search on YouTube: "Data Analyst Portfolios" to find additional videos on the topic.*

+**Resources**

 Here are some examples of different data analyst portfolios.
 Use this as inspiration to create your own website or Github portfolio that you can continue to add to!